 Generic CyberPunk / CyberGoth

-Nowadays, when we think of what people will be wearing in the future, most of us have the notion that it’ll look something like the early 2000’s electronic music club scene – cyberpunk and cybergoth ravers.
+Nowadays, when we think of what people will be wearing in the future, most of us imagine the early 2000s electronic music club scene: cyberpunk and cybergoth ravers.
 It’s a complex style to put together with very few references in common culture.
 If you don’t have a particular character in mind, get creative with these basic elements:

 The undisputed king of cyberpunk clothing and accessories retail is Cyberdog, situated in the newly refurbished Camden market, London.
-It’s well worth a visit.
+It’s well worth a visit, if just for inspiration.
 As well as the unbelievable range of clothing, your mind may also be blown away by the extraordinary prices.

 And on that note, we’ll leave you to get creative.
 Do you have a futuristic costume in mind for Halloween?
 Tell us about it and if you’ve made it already, link to some pictures in the comments!